barchart/alerting-service-public/docs/content/concepts/managing_alerts.md

 ## Stopping an Alert

+Coming soon.

 #### Using the SDK

+Coming soon.

 #### Using the API

+Coming soon.

+#### JSON Result

+One the stop command it processed, the _alert_ is echoed back to us with updated property values — most notably, the ```alert_state``` property.

 ## Deleting an Alert

+Coming soon.

 #### Using the SDK

+Coming soon.

 #### Using the API

+Coming soon.